jeffminlin/vmcnet/README.md

 ## SPRING optimizer

-A preprint describing the SPRING optimization algorithm can be found at XXXX and can be cited via:
+The preprint describing the SPRING optimizer can be found at XXXX and can be cited via:
 ```buildoutcfg

 ```